Alfresco/alfresco-ansible-deployment/docs/deployment-guide.md

 ### External Databases

 By default the playbook will deploy and configure a Postgres server for you.
+That server is a basic PostgreSQL setup with no specific optimization or features.
+For example, it doesn't provide any high availability mechanism.

+> This server also requires to NOT have a sudo configuration with `requirestty` set.

 If you'd prefer to use an external database server you can override the `repo_db_url` variable.

 An example custom database url is shown below: